defyingdemonprogram/Multi-User-Chat-Application-in-Rust/README.md

    cargo build
    cargo run --bin server
    ```
-   The generated token will be saved in the `./TOKEN` file.
+   The generated authentication token will be stored in the `./TOKEN` file.
+The client will need this token to connect to the server.

 2. **Connect to the Server**